 Big Issue Invest is committed to using our funds to unlock other sources of funding.
 By providing a flexible finance solution to drive the early development phase of this project, we hope to attract other much needed investment and thereby enable this iconic space to serve the needs of its community, and support the wider regeneration of Hastings.’

-Sean Lask of Castlestone Investments has lent £200k to be refinanced in May 2020.
+Castlestone Investments has lent £200k to be refinanced in May 2023.